 In agreeing to longer term funding the Trustees aim to assist with the stability of services.
 However, in accordance with good practice, groups do have to comply with terms and conditions that are set out at the start of the grant process.
 This ensures that the Charity's funds are being used correctly to deliver agreed services throughout the project.
-Grants can be reduced or withheld if agreed conditions have not been met. £3,850 of previously agreed grants were withheld in this manner.
+Grants can be reduced or withheld if agreed conditions have not been met or where funding requirements change and £2,585 was not paid out due to these reasons.